frozein/FreezeRay/README.md

 - Multiple material models (aggregates of BSDFS)
 - Path tracing with multiple importance sampling
 - Bidirectional path tracing with multiple importance sampling
+- Metropolis light transport
 - Loading and rendering of scenes from `.obj` files
 - A flexible code architecture, allowing easy addition of BSDFs/lights/materials/integrators

+See `writeup.pdf` for a full description of FreezeRay and it's development process.

 ## Results
 ![San Miguel Render](renders/san_miguel_reference.png)